Skip to main content

 Kumbhalmer

 The legend of Shiladitya is famous during the time when the Islamic power seized Gajni, modern-day Cambay.
 He had lost the Battle of Balabhipur and died in it.
-His pregnant wife, Queen Pushpavati had escaped to the hills of present-day Kumbhalmer.
+His pregnant wife, Queen Pushpavati, had escaped to the hills of present-day Kumbhalmer.
 She was a Parmer Princess of Chandravati.
-Her son was born in a cave near Mallia and she named him Guha.
-On the insecurities of him being the sole heir and target to enemies, she handed him over to a Brahmin lady named Kamlavati of Birnagar.
+Her son was born in a cave near Mallia, and she named him Guha.
+On the insecurities of his being the sole heir and target of enemies, she handed him over to a Brahmin lady named Kamlavati of Birnagar.
 Pushpawati instructed her son to be trained as a prince and to marry a Rajputani before she committed Sati.

 Image result for mewar painting bhil